Foundation / Corporation

 Binational Agricultural Research and Development Fund (BARD)

-Fellowships to USA and Israel postdoctoral fellows to carry out agricultural sciences and technology research.
-The goal of this program is to support cooperative agricultural research by placing postdoctoral fellows from one country with established scientists at host institutions in the other.
+Fellowships to USA and Israel postdoctoral fellows to carry out agricultural research.
+Funding is intended to support cooperative agricultural research by placing postdoctoral fellows from one country with established scientists at host institutions in the other.
 Recipients will travel to the host country to carry out their research.

 The Vaadia-BARD Postdoctoral Fellowship program is designed to identify and support young scientists who will eventually become leaders in agricultural sciences and technologies in universities and research institutions in the United States and Israel.
 The primary objective of the fellowship is to enable these young scientists to acquire new skills and techniques while becoming professionally established in the agricultural research community.

 BARD gives preference to applicants with innovative research topics that are relevant to agricultural issues.
 Applicants are evaluated on the basis of academic excellence in their field of study.
 Such excellence should be reflected in the application.
 Measures of performance include indicators of productivity (e.g., publications, presentations at scientific meetings), indicators of meritorious impact on the field of study (participation in scientific societies, awards and recognitions, proven teaching achievements) and other indications of a commitment to excellence in the discipline.

 Only one mentor and institution can be named by the applicant and a given mentor may apply with only one applicant each year.

 BARD views the mentor as the key to the postdoctoral fellow's success.
 The mentor provides the physical and the intellectual environment required for a productive experience.